thepoppingone/auto-bump/README.md

 `selenium`
 `chromedriver`

-The above are the basics
+The above are the necessary files and to be safely installed in the env Follow installation steps here: `http://selenium-python.readthedocs.io/installation.html`

 ### Login Credentials
 These are not stored in the repo, saved in the terminal as environment variables